vishnuprasad3004/FUELFLEX/README.md

-git# FuelFlex Transport Platform - Flutter Edition
+# FuelFlex Transport Platform - Flutter Edition

 This project is a smart goods transport and fuel credit platform.
 The frontend is built with Flutter, and the backend services, including AI-powered features, are provided by a Next.js application using Genkit and Firebase.